wu-lee/rushkoff-archive/docs/_articles/program-your-own-money.md

 In my own town, for example, there's a tiny organic cafe called Comfort that is seeking to expand.
 John, the owner, secured a second location for a sit-down restaurant, but doesn't have enough money to renovate the space.
 Although he has great credit, he cannot get a loan from any of the banks in town.
 Even though the bankers know him, they don't have lending authority from the conglomerates that own them.
 So what's John to do?

 John has turned to the community for help.
 He invented "Comfort Dollars" that people can buy at a discount of 20 percent.
-If

-you spend $1,000, you receive $1,200 in Comfort Dollars that can

-be spent at the restaurant.
-John gets the cash infusion he needs

-to complete his expansion-and for cheaper than the bank would

-charge him.
-The local community gets a 20 percent discount on

-food they would be buying anyway, as well as the chance to invest

-in making their town better.
+If you spend $1,000, you receive $1,200 in Comfort Dollars that can be spent at the restaurant.
+John gets the cash infusion he needs to complete his expansion -- and for cheaper than the bank would charge him.
+The local community gets a 20 percent discount on food they would be buying anyway, as well as the chance to invest in making their town better.
 This is a 20 percent return on investment, payable as fast as the investor and his family can eat.

 The Comfort Dollars scenario reveals just how much of the